On the rank of quaternion Hankel matrices: The left and right ranks of quaternion Hankel matrices

 \section{The left and right ranks of quaternion Hankel matrices}

-We first prove a theorem on the left and right ranks of arbitrary quaternion Hankel matrices.
-While for a given quaternion matrix its left and right ranks are in general different, we show that for arbitrary Hankel matrices these ranks are equal.
-This observation is readily obtained for square Hankel matrices: such matrices are symmetric, and therefore by Lemma \ref{lem:symmetric_rank}, left and right ranks are equal.
-Theorem \ref{thm:rankHankel} extends this property to rectangular Hankel matrices.
+We first make an observation on the left and right ranks of square quaternion Hankel matrices.
+Indeed, such matrices are symmetric, and therefore by Lemma \ref{lem:symmetric_rank}, their left and right ranks are equal. \begin{proposition} Let $\bfH$ be a square quaternion Hankel matrix.
+Then $\rankL(\bfH) = \rankR(\bfH)$. \end{proposition}